csiro-robotics/syropod_highlevel_controller/README.md

 ### Dependencies

-* syropod_highlevel_controller requires a robot specific configuration and launch repository such as [Bullet Syropod](https://github.com/csiro-robotics/bullet_syropod) to run.
+* OpenSHC requires a robot specific configuration and launch repository such as [Bullet Syropod](https://github.com/csiro-robotics/bullet_syropod) to run.
 Please refer to that readme for more information.

 ### Installation